The Durable Power of Attorney Gets a Makeover

 Acceptance by Third Parties

 Under the old law, only financial institutions which include banks, credit unions, pension funds and retirement systems, were required to honor the Power of Attorney.
 The new law additionally identifies securities brokers, dealers and firms and insurance companies as other third parties that now must accept the statutory Power of Attorney.
 All financial institutions and other third parties are now prohibited from requiring their own form or refusing to accept a Power of Attorney merely because it is too old.
-If a financial institution or other third party unreasonably refuses to accept a valid statutory form, the law provides that a court procedure be made available to enforce acceptance.
+Practically speaking, you may have to argue for acceptance.

 Attorney Can Certify a Copy as an Original